lowrycode/swaplett-project/README.md

 This section is only visible during game play - it is hidden on initial page load and at the end of each game.

 ***NOTE:*** *This section is initially assigned a class called `.hidden` which removes it from the DOM and hides it from screen readers until the game starts.
-When the game starts, the `.hidden` class is removed.*
+When a new game starts, the `.hidden` class is removed.*

 ## Game End Section